talkative-tangs/Bangazon-LLC-2/README.md

 As of now, the database is going to be hosted on your local computer.
 There are a few things you need to make sure are in place before the database can be up and running.

-Fork and clone the repo on to you local machine.
+1. Fork and clone the repo on to you local machine.

-Run makemigrations
+2. Run makemigrations
-`python manage.py makemigrations Website`
+`python manage.py makemigrations website`

-Run migrate
+3. Run migrate
 `python manage.py migrate`
 >This will create all the migrations needed for Django Framework to post items to the database based on the models in the Models/ directory

-Create initial SQL data.
-Nagivate to the Bangazon-LLC directory and run:
-`sqlite3 db.sqlite < data.sql`
+4. Add initial data
+`python manage.py loaddata db.json`
+>This will create load data from the projects json file to your local database

 ## Run Server